kworam/ProcScript/README.md

 descriptive name.
 This makes Proc stack traces more informative and readable.
 If you don't give a block function a name, ProcScript auto-names it `block_N` where `N` is the index of the block function in the `blocks` array.

-A block function either has one parameter or no parameters.
-The parameter gives the block function access to the result object of the previous block function.
-Here is an example of a block function with one parameter:

-	function blockFunc (resultObj) {
-	}

-We named the parameter `resultObj` in this example, but you can choose any name you like.
-If a block function does not need the results of the previous block function, it should declare no parameters.

 Proc locals